ishjon99/MLSJonIshaqueATU/README.md

 keras
 ---
 ## Setup
-To run the notebooks on a local system in this reposotiory users will need the following Python modules:
+To run the notebooks on a local system in this repository users will need the following Python modules:

 How to install jupyter
 users can install Jupyter Lab or the classic Jupyter Notebook using either of the following commands on the command line: